Team

 Jayden Singh (Research Assistant, University of British Columbia)

 Jayden is a fourth-year Kinesiology student at UBC.
 He is interested in research on spinal cord injuries and new technologies in that field.
 After university, He is looking to get into a career in rehabilitation.
-In my free time, he likes playing sports and watching movies.
+In his free time, he likes playing sports and watching movies.

-Wenqi Zhang (Research Assistant, University of British Columbia)
+Eric Jin (Research Assistant, University of British Columbia)

-Asia Cai (Research Assistant, University of British Columbia)
+Michael Zhang (Research Assistant, University of British Columbia)